mthrok/luchador/README.md

 Luchador's design principle is easy configuration and customization.
 If the library does not meet your requirement, you can add the missing component and you only need to update the necessary configuration part to use it.
 For example, you can reuse an agent implementation while adding new neural network module, or you can add new agent while using an existing network architecture.
 Let's see this by following examples.

 ### 1. Running Predefined Agent and Env
-For the installation instruction, please refere to [Installation](## Installation).
+For the installation instruction, please refer to [Installation](## Installation).
 Once you installed Luchador, you have command called `luchador`. `luchador` is a simple script which invokes single agent episode runner, similar to the following snipet.

 ```python
 from luchador.env import get_env